 The list of the Botanical Gardens Conservation International

-To think that worldwide there are 60,065 species of trees, this is a mind-boggling number.
+To think that worldwide there are 60,065 species of trees is a mind-boggling number.
 There are no trees in the polar regions, it is just too cold.
-Brazil is the nation that is number one on the list of areas having the most tree species, and is home to 8,715 varieties.
+Brazil is the nation that is number one on the list of areas having the most tree species and is home to 8,715 varieties.
 The region of North America, close to the Arctic, has the fewest number, only 1400 species.

-The Botanical Gardens Conservation International (BGCI) was able to compile this list with the data gathered by 500 member organizations.
+The Botanical Gardens Conservation International (BGCI) could compile this list with the data gathered by 500 member organizations.
 Unusual things were discovered because of this data.
 In a remote part of Tanzania, grow the Karomia gigas trees.
 A team of scientists discovered a single population of only 6 trees, it was nearly extinct.